What Is a Food Allergy?

 Family history appears to play a role in whether someone develops a food allergy.
 If you have other kinds of allergic reactions, like eczema or hay fever, you have a greater risk of food allergy.
 This is also true of asthma.

 Food allergies are not the same as food intolerances, and food allergy symptoms overlap with symptoms of other medical conditions.
 It is therefore important to have your food allergy confirmed by an appropriate evaluation with an allergist.

-Every 3 minutes, a food allergy reaction sends someone to the emergency room.
+Every 10 seconds, a food allergy reaction sends a patient to the emergency room.

 Food Allergies Are Serious

 Food allergy may occur in response to any food, and some people are allergic to more than one food.
 Food allergies may start in childhood or as an adult.

 All food allergies have one thing in common: They are potentially life-threatening.
 Always take food allergies—and the people who live with them—seriously.

 Food allergy reactions can vary unpredictably from mild to severe.
 Mild food allergy reactions may involve only a few hives or minor abdominal pain, though some food allergy reactions progress to severe anaphylaxis with low blood pressure and loss of consciousness.

 Currently, there is no cure for food allergies.